East Timor

 My hotel, the Timor Plaza, was an excellent choice.
 Its location in the center of town, next to a dozen or so ships, a supermarket, and 5-star restaurants was ideal.
 Although the hotel doesn’t look like much on the outside, it’s spotless on the inside.
 The rooms are spacious, beds comfortable, and everything worked (including the internet).
 My tour company and guides couldn’t have been any better, and would highly recommend them if you’re going to this wonderful country!
 Contact Platao Lebre. platao.lebre@islandexplorer.tl / www.islandexplorer.com.au

-The Beautiful Chobe Game lodge in Uganda, Murchison National Park Murchison Falls Country Information: The capital of Uganda is Kampala.
-There are approximately 40 million people living here.
-The official language of Uganda is English with Luganda also widely spoken....
+Country Information: The capital of the Maldives is Male.
+There are approximately 650,000 people living here.
+The majority of Maldivians practice Sunni Islam.
+The official language of Maldives is Dhivehi, but English is also widely spoken.
+The major export of...